Afghan refugee living in Baton Rouge fears her family might be turned over to Taliban and killed

 Askari even wrote a letter begging the U.S. Government to help save her family.

 "While the U.S. was in Afghanistan, I helped the U.S. so I expected them to help my family.
-Unfortunately my family is in danger and nobody helped me," Askari said.
+Unfortunately, my family is in danger and nobody helped me," Askari said.

 If you want to help this family, you are encouraged to call your local senator.